ElektraInitiative/libelektra/doc/INSTALL.md

 which will create packages for distributions where a Generator is implemented.

-You can find the generated packages in the `packages` directory of the build directory.
+You can find the generated packages in the `package` directory of the build directory.

 > NOTE: If all plugins/bindings/tools a package includes are excluded, the package will be not generated.